 We love to see our friends, family and co-workers at the concerts.
 Please post our flyers, send emails, post to Facebook and generally talk-up our concerts.
 We have a great band here and if everyone in the band brings only three to five people to a concert we will always play to a great crowd!!

 Again, we welcome you to the Foothills Pops Band.
-We want you to feel welcome and enjoy the fellowship with other players in the pursuit and performance of “Fresh arrangements of familiar tunes”!
+We want you to feel welcome and enjoy the fellowship with other players in the pursuit and performance of wonderful and challenging music!
 Your section leader, our Conductor and the Board of Directors are always available to you.
 Do not hesitate to ask them for more information.